Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Handling B2C order fulfillment is an exercise in meeting customer expectations.
 They want to have a certain type of delivery experience with their orders, which is influenced by large companies such as Amazon and other giants in the industry.
 You don’t have the same shipping resources and infrastructure as these organizations, but you still must live up to the expectations that they established with retail consumers.

-It’s easy to stretch your company’s budget too thin when you try to do everything on your own, from processing orders to delivery.
-Scaling your operations becomes difficult or impossible, depending on the volume of orders, the demand that comes in and the number of manual processes in place.
-If you find yourself featured in a viral campaign, you could end up processing thousands or millions of orders.
-It’s all too easy to fall apart during this type of situation and ending up with a lot of angry people rather than a massive influx to your customer base.
-Retail product fulfillment services offer you exactly what you need to ensure a seamless process for your business and a delightful experience for consumers, from start to finish.
+It’s easy to stretch your company’s budget too thin when you try to do everything on your own, from selling the items to processing orders to delivery.
+Scaling your operations can become difficult or impossible, depending on the volume of orders in the shipping process, the demand that comes in and the number of manual processes in place.
+If you find yourself featured in a viral campaign, you could end up processing thousands or millions of orders and end up not being prepared for the work and time it takes to properly execute the order fulfillment services.
+It’s all too easy to fall apart and lose control during this type of situation and end up with a lot of angry people rather than a massive influx to your customer base.
+Retail product fulfillment services offer you exactly what you need to help ensure a seamless process for your business and a delightful experience for consumers, from start to finish.
+Using their space and services available will help your company succeed and grow by giving you the resources to be able to sell and deliver products to your customers.

-A retail product fulfillment vendor, typically categorized as a third-party logistics company, has the technology, staffing, and infrastructure in place to support retail order processing, from packing to shipping.
-These companies have the capability to take on your order load and get it delivered efficiently and within your specifications.
+A retail product fulfillment vendor, typically categorized as a third-party logistics company, offers the best technology, staffing, and infrastructure management in place to support retail order processing, from packing to shipping.
+These companies have the capability to take on your order load and get items delivered in just a few days and within your companies specifications.

 They use an order fulfillment center for their shipping operations.
-This center is more than just a warehouse for your inventory.
-It also includes advanced systems for tracking an order as it ships through the location, a variety of packaging materials for your products, and highly skilled staff members whose duties revolve entirely around shipping and order fulfillment.
-Your inventory management is handled in the right way.
+This center is more than just a warehouse for your business's inventory.
+It also includes advanced technology systems for tracking an order as it ships through the location, a variety of packaging materials for your products, and highly skilled staff members whose duties revolve entirely around shipping and order fulfillment.
+When using fulfillment companies, your ecommerce inventory management and returns are handled in the right way leaving you with satisfied customers.

 If you do have the resources to have dedicated employees and infrastructure for order fulfillment, you often aren’t operating at the same scale as a 3PL company.
 Your warehouses may be in unfavorable locations that add delivery time onto your orders, or you could be using a basic fulfillment solution that doesn’t truly meet your needs.

-When you work with retail fulfillment companies, you’re opening access to a range of specialized solutions to help ship your products.
+When you work with retail fulfillment companies, you’re opening access to a range of new specialized solutions to help store and ship your products.
 If you have products that need particularly custom handling, then you would want to work with the highly experienced members of this service provider.

-It can’t be overstated how important the customer experience is to your business.
+It can’t be overstated how important the customer experience is to your company's business.
 A poor customer experience means that your shoppers end up being one-and-done, with no repeat customers or referrals coming in.
-That's one way of going out of business.
+That's one way to lose sales and go out of business.

-When the customer experience exceeds their expectations, their social circle is going to hear all about it.
-Not only do you get the opportunity to turn shoppers into a repeat customers by getting their orders out to them quickly, you also get to enjoy the word of mouth recommendations that they’ll bring in.
-Online reviews can make or break a company, especially in a crowded marketplace.
+When the customer experience exceeds their expectations, their social circle is going to hear all about it and sales will increase.
+Not only do you get the opportunity to turn shoppers into repeat customers by getting their orders out to them quickly, you also get to enjoy the word of mouth recommendations and sales that they’ll bring in.
+Online reviews can make or break companies, especially in a crowded marketplace.
+Making returns simple and handling the management of your stores business logistics using fulfillment companies will keep everything uniform and ensure that ecommerce items get shipped out on time.
 When you nail the customer experience, you will see that reflected in the way prospects and existing customers talk about you online.
+Customers will continue to pick your services over competing retailers and merchants.

 The retail product fulfillment center will quickly become one of your most valuable partners when it comes to completing orders.
 While they handle all of the basic tasks that you would expect as part of your order processing workflow, such as picking and packing from a warehouse, preparing the shipments, getting great shipping rates, and sending them out for delivery, there are many other ways that a 3PL can assist your company.